 Although advancing MS symptoms may be demanding a lot of care and attention, it is important to make sure that any other health problems you have are getting adequate attention as well.
 Your MS provider will work with you to manage your MS-related issues, but does not have the expertise or time to manage other conditions.
 Maintain an ongoing realtionship with your primary care provider in order to ensure that comorbidities are adequately identified and treated.
 If you or your primary care provider are not sure whether a problem you are having is caused by your MS, you neurology provider will be able to answer that question.

 People with more advanced MS are at greater risk for certain kinds of complications.
 Examples include:

-To reduce your risk of complications, schedule regular check-ups with your MS doctor and report any unusual fevers or changes in your symptoms.
+To reduce your risk of complications, schedule regular check-ups with your MS doctor and primary care provider, and report any unusual fevers or changes in your symptoms.

 Meeting caregiver challenges

 As MS progresses, caregivers at home

 sometime cannot continue to provide the physical help needed.

 Family relationships often improve when family members no longer are primary caregivers.
 Without the stress on the caregiver to be constantly available and do very physical work, and without the person with MS of having to depend on the family member, they can go back to a more normal family relationship.

 People with MS often move to a nursing home when their health declines rapidly and health problems require professional care.